-Evidence of a suitable standard of English literacy and numeracy, such as GCSE English and GCSE Mathematics at Grade C or Grade 4 or above (or equivalent), is also desirable.
+Evidence of a suitable standard of English literacy and numeracy, such as GCSE English Language and GCSE Mathematics at Grade C or Grade 4 or above (or equivalent), is also desirable.

 If you accept a formal offer from Edge Hill University, you will be required to apply for a Disclosure and Barring Service (DBS) Enhanced Disclosure

 indicating that you meet the mandatory criteria of 'Clearance to Work with Children and/or Vulnerable Adults'.
-The standard cost of applying for DBS Enhanced Disclosure for this course is currently £50.

 Months of entry